You can think of passes as another message type that you can send to your audience, with a few key differences:

 There are seven different pass types to choose from, each with default layouts, image types, and fields that support their specific use.
 You can even trigger some passes to appear based on the user's location.
-See Pass Reference: Location Triggers and the Triggers Tutorial.
+See Mobile Wallet Reference: Location Triggers and the Triggers Tutorial.

 |Pass Type||Use Cases||Apple Wallet||Google Pay|